senicko/senicko/README.md

 # Hi everyone!

->'*I think that's the single best piece of advice:*
->*constantly think about how you could be doing things better and questioning yourself.*'
->~Elon Musk

 Have a nice day!
 Remember to stay active 🌋

 <br />
 <br />

-## 🔥2020 main challenges🌵
-- [ ] Master vue.js
-- [ ] Learn basics of Flask
-- [ ] Do something COOOOOL

-## 🌍Cool things I want to play with in spare time🚀
-  * Flutter and Dart 😍
-  * Tensorflow for Python 😌
-  * Do something cool in Golang 😵

 ## 🔭 I’m currently working on ...
   - Getting better in coding 🔥